“Purpose in life is found in the actualization of others.”

 Pierre is a multidisciplinary naturopath and healer from Montreal, Canada and has spent extended periods living at Shōganji since 2007, acting as general assistant and on-site coordinator.
 He now serves as general administrator for Zen Retreat, handling all online bookings and inquiries for the retreat.

-While at Shoganji, Pierre provides Kriya Yoga classes free of charge, healing sessions for guests and locals, and general assistance at the retreat.
-Pierre is also an avid cook and always brings some new and exciting flavors to the retreat.
+While at Shoganji, Pierre provides Kriya Yoga classes, healing sessions for guests and locals, and general assistance at the retreat.
+Pierre is also an avid cook and always brings some new and exciting flavours to the retreat.
 Watch for upcoming dates!

 “It is my great pleasure to facilitate this unique life experience for guests from all over the world.
-My time at Shōganji has been life changing.
-I now understand the definition of the term ‘spiritual home’ – Shōganji is that for me.” – Pierre Black
+My time at Shōganji has been life-changing.
+I now understand the definition of the term ‘spiritual home’ – Shōganji is that for me.”